McKinley Mosley

 Interviewer: When?
 When did you fire the machine gun?

-Interviewer: So there was anti- aircraft?
+Interviewer: So, there was anti-aircraft?

-McKinley: Yeah, an anti- aircraft.
+McKinley: Yeah, anti-aircraft.

 Interviewer: Anti-aircraft?